Navigated to

 Download templates and read more about information classification on Aktum (UMU ID required)

-If your department has already conducted an overall analysis of information security, cybersecurity and data protection within your research field, much of the work has already been done for you.
-You can use the information classification and risk analysis that have already been conducted in the overall analysis when planning your project’s information and data management.
+If your department has already conducted a general information classification of information security, cybersecurity and data protection within your research field, much of the work has already been done for you.

 Do you have questions about research data?